 - wait for moisturiser to dry...

 The list could go on!
 Do we really need all these different layers of grooming?

 In my opinion, yes.
 But I think it's time to cut some corners.
 Instead of sticking to your usual routine, try the following:

 - Use a high-quality body scrub, suitable for face and body, like L’Oréal Paris Go 360 Deep Exfoliating Scrub.

 - Only shave where necessary!

-Alternatively, If you've showered and washed your hair, you can part blow-dry your hair and tie it up into a tight bun, leaving your fringe free if you have one, and then apply the ponytail while your hair is still damp.
+Alternatively, if you've showered and washed your hair, you can part blow-dry your hair and tie it up into a tight bun, leaving your fringe free if you have one, and then apply the ponytail while your hair is still damp.
 You can then blow-dry and style your fringe as you normally would.
-A word of warning though, it is not particularly good for your hair and scalp to repeatedly tie your hair up before you have allowed it to dry properly - so I wouldn't advise that you do this on a daily basis.
-But once in a while, when your really pushed for time, is fine.
+A word of warning though, it is not particularly good for your hair and scalp to repeatedly tie your hair up before you have allowed it to dry properly—so I wouldn't advise that you do this on a daily basis.
+But once in a while, when you're really pushed for time, is fine.

-A) Having to coordinate multiple items of clothing into a complete outfit that works together
+- Having to coordinate multiple items of clothing into a complete outfit that works together.

-B) Having to physically put on more than one item of clothing in order to get dressed (with the exception of underwear, naturally)
+- Having to physically put on more than one item of clothing in order to get dressed (with the exception of underwear, naturally).

 If you absolutely must wear trousers or jeans, try teaming these with a two-in-one top, such as a sweater with a shirt underneath it.
 Also, using a little baby powder on your legs will help you to slide your trousers on more quickly, and not spend time jumping up and down, lunging, and doing the 'skinny jeans dance' as you try to wriggle into your trousers (if they are tight, that is).